-A large number of retailers have not even began to use the chip technology on credit cards and instead continue to rely on the magnetic strip.
+A large number of retailers have not even begun to use the chip technology on credit cards and instead, continue to rely on the magnetic strip.
 Some retailers are even questioning why they should spend billions of dollars to enhance their POS systems if banks refuse to add chip-and-PIN technology.

 Those businesses who have not installed EMV card compatible terminals are not breaking any laws or facing any penalties for non-compliance.